 Earthquake tremors felt in Delhi; fourth since April 12

-New Delhi, May 15: An earthquake of 2.2 magnitude hits 13km NW of New Delhi today at 11:28 am, according to National Center for Seismology (NCS).
+New Delhi, May 15: An earthquake of 2.2 magnitude hits 13km North-West of New Delhi today at 11:28 am, according to National Center for Seismology (NCS).

 The epicentre was Pitampura in north Delhi.
 The NCS said the quake occurred at 11:28 am at a depth of eight kilometres.
 The NCS is a body under the Ministry of Earth Sciences.